shader-slang/slang/docs/building.md

       compiling LLVM without the dynamic library.
     - Anything else which may be linked in (for example Mesa, also dynamically loads the same llvm object)
-- Have the Slang build system build LLVM:
-  `-DSLANG_SLANG_LLVM_FLAVOR=BUILD_LLVM`, this will build LLVM binaries at configure time and use that.
-This is only intended to be used as part of the process of generating the portable binary slang-llvm library.
-This always builds a `Release` LLVM, so is unsuitable to use when building a `Debug` `slang-llvm` on Windows as the runtime libraries will be incompatible.
 - Do not enable LLVM support: `-DSLANG_SLANG_LLVM_FLAVOR=DISABLE`

 To build only a standalone slang-llvm, you can run: